-A Monthly Newsletter is issued directly to members with email addresses, can be viewed on the club's website and is available in hard copy at the club.
+A regular Newsletter is issued directly to members with email addresses, can be viewed on the club's website and is available in hard copy at the club.
 This contains the latest information on events held or planned at the club and recent bowling activities.

-A monthly events schedule is placed on the main noticeboard for members to see the activities planned for the coming month.
+A monthly events schedule is placed on the main noticeboard and the club's website for members to see the activities planned for the coming month.